ePrivacy and GPDR Cookie Consent by Cookie Consent House extensions: everything a homeowner needs to know | Resi

 House extension remortgage

 For larger projects - over £30,000 - you might want to consider remortgaging or securing a further advance.
-This route is very attractive, as it can utilize both the existing and future equity of your home to get you the amount you need.
+This route is very attractive, as it can utilise both the existing and future equity of your home to get you the amount you need.
 What’s more, it also gives more flexibility than just using savings alone.

 Personal savings